AxisCommunications/docker-acap/README.md

 [manifest.json](https://github.com/AxisCommunications/docker-acap/blob/main/app/manifest.json#L6-L11)
 file.

-When running a container, a user called `root`, (uid 0), belonging to group `root`, (gid 0), will be the default user inside the container.
-It will be mapped to the non-root user on the device, and the group will be mapped to the non-root users primary group.
+When running a container, a user called *root*, (uid 0), belonging to group *root*, (gid 0), will be the default user inside the container.
+It will be mapped to the non-root user on the device, and the group will be mapped to the non-root user's primary group.
 In order to get access inside the container to resources on the device that are group owned by any of the non-root users secondary groups, these need to be added for the container user.
 This can be done by using `group_add` in a docker-compose.yaml or `--group-add` if using the Docker cli.